tldr-pages/tldr/pages/linux/skate.md

 # skate

-> A personal key-value store.
-> Skate is simple and powerful.
-Use it to save and retrieve anything you’d like—even binary data.
+> Skate is simple and powerful key-value store.
+Skate can be used to save and retrieve anything you’d like—even binary data.
 It’s fully encrypted, backed up to the cloud (that you can self-host if you want) and can be synced with all your machines.
 > More information: <https://github.com/charmbracelet/skate>.

 - Store a key and a value on the default database: